 - 4.1.
-Prospective Students Under Age Eighteen (18): Institutions may admit prospective students as full-time, first-time students as early as age sixteen (16).
+Prospective students under age 18: Institutions may admit prospective students as full-time, first-time students as early as age 16.
 The Board may also admit students below age 16 on case-by-case determinations.
-Such determinations will be made by the institutional vice president of student affairs or enrollment management, or the designee based on a student's academic history and proof of completion of high school graduation requirements.
+Such determinations will be made by the institutional vice president of student affairs or enrollment management, or designee based on a student's academic history and proof of completion of high school graduation requirements.
 Students admitted pursuant to this provision must provide documentation with parent or guardian consent. - 4.2.
-Prospective Students Under Age Sixteen (16): Students aged 16-17 may be permitted to reside in residential life if they obtain university authorization, otherwise, meet the criteria for residential life placement, and submit parent or guardian consent.
+Prospective students under age 16: Students aged 16-17 may be permitted to reside in residential life if they obtain university authorization, otherwise, meet the criteria for residential life placement, and submit parent or guardian consent.
 Students under the age of 16 may not reside in residential life.

-SUBJECT: Undergraduate Post-Traditional Admission
+SUBJECT: Undergraduate Post-Traditional Admission Policy